Sponsored by

 Writer

 Some of us are beach people, some like mountains and forests.
-On Luzon, the Philippines’ main island, you can have an action-packed trip that covers both.
+In Luzon, the Philippines’ main island, you can have an action-packed trip that covers both.
 The mountains of Luzon delight inland explorers with rice terraces and trekking, and you can bookend your trip with stops at two of the island's most famous beaches, both of which are prime surf spots.
 Plan your tour with this 10-day itinerary through Luzon, beginning in Clark and ending in the surf town of Baler.
+Perhaps you are not a DIY traveler and would prefer to let the on-the-ground travel experts at Lonely Planet Journeys book it for you.
+They've created an ideal itinerary that will take you places you could never have found on your own.

-Where to start: Fly into Clark, Central Luzon’s rising business hub in Pampanga Province to start your sojourn.
+Where to start: Fly into Clark Freeport Zone, Central Luzon’s rising business hub to start your sojourn.

-Where to stay: Check in to your hotel.
-We recommend the Park Inn by Radisson Clark for a budget-friendly option, or the Swissôtel Clark for a high-end choice.
+Where to stay: We recommend the Park Inn by Radisson Clark for a budget-friendly option, or the Swissôtel Clark for a high-end choice.

 Getting from place to place: The roads around North Luzon are steep, windy and in various stages of repair.
 There are regular buses and jeepneys between destinations, as well as the option to hire a car and driver.
 The former will be more budget-friendly, while the latter allows you to stop when you want to snap photos or stretch your legs.
 Cars and drivers can be arranged through most accommodations.